TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 ### Broad

-These tools require the Tinkers' Anvil to craft, a tier 3 component.
+These tools require the Tinker's Anvil to craft, a tier 3 component.
+Tool part will make use of the Part Forge.

 * *Sledgehammer*
 * *Veining Hammer*: Breaks a vein of ores, name pending.